Anal gland problems in dogs - natural treatment and prevention

-- Anal gland dysfunction – not emptying on their own
+- Anal gland dysfunction / paralysis – not emptying on their own

-- Anal gland abscess – rupture of the anal gland due to obstruction of the opening (duct)
+- Anal gland abscess / rupture of the anal gland due to an obstruction of the anal gland duct (the opening)

 - Anal gland tumors

 The main factors in anal gland issues

 • Diet – especially dry or canned processed food, poor quality species-inappropriate ingredients, preservatives and other chemical agents.

 • Obesity due to a carb-based diet, overfeeding or lack of exercise.

 • Liver disease or imbalance, which is frequently related to general toxicity.